 3.2.
 Images and Graphics

-Where images are used, necessary information should not be confined to an image, but should be contained in the text itself, with the image as an illustration to the sighted reader.
+Where images are used, necessary information should not be confined to an image, but should be contained in the text itself, with the image merely used as an illustration to the sighted reader.
 In other words, images should be supportive of the text rather than vise versa.

 Nonetheless, the descriptions of images themselves need to put the screenreader user at as little disadvantage as possible in terms of the information being provided in that image.
 Where maps are used, details such as dimensions, distances, and directions should be provided in the image description, as relevant, but with the information being provided as clearly and in as much detail as possible in the text itself.

-3.4.1. an MS Word version at all times
+3.3.1. an accessible MS Word version at all times

-3.4.2.
+3.3.2.
 No Images

 As with 2.1.2 above, the same standards apply in terms of all useful and relevant information being contained in the text, as well as Useful descriptions of original images being provided in the appropriate places.

-3.4.3.
+3.3.3.
 Formatting Within the Document

 The Word document formatting should be kept as simple as possible, including: